bitfoundation/bitplatform/docs/bit-server-side/web-api.md

 The important thing you've to notice is "You don't have to use System.Web.dll classes in bit world, even when you're hosting your app on traditional asp.net

 By removing usages of that dll, you're going to make sure that your code works well on both asp.net & asp.net core.
 So drop using #HttpContext.Current and all other members of System.Web.dll#.
 Note that if you install Bit.CodeAnalyzer nuget package, we warn you about this automatically.
-Other System.Web.* assemblies such as System.Web.Http.dll are ok.

 Web API Attribute routing works fine in bit projects, but instead of [Route("api/file-manager/upload")] or [RoutePrefix("api/file-manager")], you've to write [Route("file-manager/upload")] or [RoutePrefix("file-manager)], this means **you should not write /api in your attribute routings**.